|CookieConsent||https://www.clc-uk.org/||Stores the user's cookie consent state for the current domain||1 Year||HTTP|

 Private Loan: a loan, other than one provided by an institution, which provides loans in the normal course of its activities.

 Probate: the legal process where the estate of a person is administered on their death.
+Probate Licence: a licence issued by the CLC to provide probate services

 Professional Services: under the Acting as Insurance Intermediaries Code, services which do not constitute carrying on a regulated activity, and the provision of which is supervised and regulated by the CLC.